justanotherdot/justanotherdot/site/posts/feature-flag-cleanly-with-blocks.md

 I recently had to feature flag some code in JavaScript and felt myself wishing I had Rust's expression-based blocks.
-In the JavaScript code, I didn't want to break out the logic into its own function or module as I the code was a proof of concept and deciding on an interface early on would distract me.
+In the JavaScript code, I didn't want to break out the logic into its own function or module as the code was a proof of concept and deciding on an interface early on would distract me.
 In languages that aren't expression and block oriented, you have one of two choices: